UK Stocks-Factors to watch on Nov. 12

 Tuesday, marking its highest closing level since late September.

-trading in a landmark settlement after a scandal that has roiled the world's
+landmark settlement after a scandal that has roiled the world's largest market.

-also settled UK allegations of failures after a year-long probe that has
+UK allegations of failures after a year-long probe that has put the largely

-put the largely unregulated $5 trillion-a-day market on a tighter leash with
+unregulated $5 trillion-a-day market on a tighter leash with dozens of dealers

 U.S. regulator the Commodity Futures Trading Commission (CFTC) fined five